iulianp1002/BookstoreUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+NOTE:
+ - npm install will install most of the dependencies aplication was developed based on latest versions  of the followings:
+Angular CLI: 16.2.3
+Node: 18.12.1
+Package Manager: npm 8.19.2
+OS: win32 x64